The Peculiar Climate of Ballarat

 A frosty morning at Hollyhock Hill: frozen redcurrant leaves.

 Compared with the rest of mainland Australia, Ballaratians share the coldness of their climate with just a few small towns that sit atop the Great Dividing Range, such as Lithgow in New South Wales.
 So, with no other major city on the mainland quite like Ballarat, where else in the world is?
-Here is a look at some other parts of the world that share a climate similar to Ballarat, with consideration given to a variety of factors, including seasonal and annual temperature and rainfall, latitude, altitude, wind speed, and sunshine hours.
+To answer that, here is a look at some other parts of the world that share a climate similar to Ballarat, with consideration given to a variety of factors, including seasonal and annual temperature and rainfall, latitude, altitude, wind speed, and sunshine hours.

 OCEANIA